clEsperanto/clesperanto-doc/docs/pyclesperanto/usage.rst

     # Pull back the result to the host memory
     result = cle.pull(gpu_output)

-Even though it can be a bit tedious, this code provides total control over the data and memory being processed.
+While explicit, this code gives you full control over data and memory.
-Now, it is also possible to let pyclesperanto manage some of the memory operations, like the ``push`` and ``create`` of the input and output, making your code shorter.
-However, we will rely here on the default behavior of the functions, which might not be the most efficient in terms of memory usage in some cases.
+Alternatively, you can let pyclesperanto handle memory operations automatically.
+This simplifies your code but may not be optimal for all memory usage patterns:

 .. code:: python